Virginia-Digital-Shipbuilding-Program/CoCo/README.md

 ## Current Software Information

-This project is utilizing the [Unity 2022 Tech Release version 2.21F1](https://unity.com/releases/editor/whats-new/2022.2.21#release-notes) and we are deploying through the Google Play store to support a wide range of Google Chromebook devices.
-We are currently targetting Android 10 and will be providing a changelog for our bi-weekly software updates.
+This project is utilizing the [Unity 2022 Tech Release version 3.3F1](https://unity.com/releases/editor/whats-new/2022.3.1).
+Internal testing will done on Windows Deployments with targetted production deployment through the Google Player Store in 2024 to support a wide range of Google Chromebook devices- [due to new requirements from Google we will be focusing in on API level 33](https://support.google.com/googleplay/android-developer/answer/11926878?hl=en).

 [Privacy Statement](https://fuzzphyte.com/coastal-coders-privacy-policy-page/)